sdh07/X-Creation-Prompts/Value Message Framework.md

   - **(AC)** Facilitates iterative reviews and incorporates your feedback.

 **Command Integration**:
-/check_in "Topic or Roadblock: Addressing Blockers During Iterative Development"
+/check_in "Topic or Roadblock: Template 1 or Template 2 based on sales scenario"

 🧠 *AC Checkpoint*:
 - **(AC)**  "Is this draft meeting your expectations?"